-Evaluation For: (Print PSU Candidate Name)Sch Date: School: School District: Grade/Subject: clock hours working wi performance will become early field experiences; a r of satisfactory progress in comments explaining why are helpful to our candida more sophisticated and recating of 2 or 3 is indicative student teaching.
-Most continue the student received these tes. fined.
+Evaluation For: (Print PSU Candidate Name) Date: Date: Cooperating Teacher: School: School District: ool District: Grade/Subject: clock hours working wi performance will become early field experiences; a r of satisfactory progress in comments explaining why are helpful to our candida more sophisticated and recating of 2 or 3 is indicative student teaching.
+Most coather the student received these tes. fined.
 In most cases, a ree of satisfactory progres andidates will not receive ratings.
-However, com dent teaching, it is expected ating of 1 or 2 is indicative og s in later field experiences; a e ratings of 1 or aments may be entered for a f satisfactory progress in nd a rating of 3 is indicative r 4 must be accompanied by ny level of performance and experience. items following the scori ng rubric according to the candidate's performan ce during the tutoring RATING SCALE: N/A No opportunity provided for performance, not witnessed 1 Novice Candidate shows awareness and beginning skills 2 Developing Candidate skills and awareness levels are developing 3 Effective Candidate consistently demonstrates competence with minimal assistance or prompting 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently 3.
+However, com dent teaching, it is expected ating of 1 or 2 is indicative og s in later field experiences; as e ratings of 1 or ments may be entered for a f satisfactory progress in nd a rating of 3 is indicative r 4 must be accompanied by ny level of performance and experience. items following the scori ng rubric according to the candidate's performan ce during the tutoring RATING SCALE: N/A No opportunity provided for performance, not witnessed 1 Novice Candidate shows awareness and beginning skills 2 Developing Candidate skills and awareness levels are developing 3 Effective Candidate consistently demonstrates competence with minimal assistance or prompting 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently 3.
 Maintains confidentia 4.
 Communicates effect 5.
 Demonstrates maturit 6.
 Candidate's dress and 7.
-Shows interest and et 8.
+Shows interest and er 8.
 Listens carefully to a THE LEARNER AND 9.
 Teaches and reinforce 10.
 Demonstrates positiv 11.
-Provides a learning e INSTRUCTIONAL PR 12.
+Provides a learning er INSTRUCTIONAL PR 12.
 Uses a variety of effet 13.
-Provides focus on im Overall performance of le and punctual atly positive and profession ality at all levels ively, appropriately and protest and accepts constructive dipersonal hygiene are appoint thusiasm for teaching and all students then responds in LEAR AING: es classroom expectations, e rapport with a diverse stunvironment which includes refessionally in all forms criticism in a positive repriate for a school settle rearning in a professional manner rules, routines and procudent population is high time-on-task and ructional strategies and refor understanding rele appropriate rating): nanner ing edures fairly active engagement NA 1 2 3 4 Cooperating Teacher's Signature DATE
+Provides focus on im Overall performance of le and punctual atly positive and profession ality at all levels ively, appropriately and profession at an accepts constructive and personal hygiene are appoint thusiasm for teaching and all students then responds in LEAR AING: es classroom expectations, a rapport with a diverse students which includes refessionally in all forms criticism in a positive repriate for a school sett rearning in a professional manner rules, routines and procudent population is high time-on-task and suctional strategies and refor understanding rele appropriate rating): nanner ing edures fairly active engagement NA 1 2 3 4 ANA 1 2 3 4 Advanced Cooperating Teacher's Signature DATE